LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

 identify loop iterates; e.g., a lambda expression loop body takes an index variable argument.
 RAJA containers and methods are templated in a sufficiently general way to allow users to use any integral type for an index variable.
-In most cases, the index variable type is explicitly specified by users.
-However, RAJA also provides a ``RAJA::Index_type`` type, which is used as a default in some circumstances for convenience (i.e., users can use an alias to a typed construct without specifying the type).
-The ``RAJA::Index_type`` type is an alias to the C++ type 'std::ptrdiff_', which is appropriate for most compilers to generate various loop-level optimizations.
+In most cases, the index variable type is explicitly defined by users.
+However, RAJA also provides a ``RAJA::Index_type`` type, which is used as a default in some circumstances for convenience.
+For example, this allows use of common aliases to typed constructs without specifying the type.
+The ``RAJA::Index_type`` type is an alias to the C++ type 'std::ptrdiff_t', which is appropriate for most compilers to generate useful loop-level optimizations.

-Users can change the type of ``RAJA::Index_type`` by editing the RAJA ``types.hpp`` header file.
+Users can change the type of ``RAJA::Index_type`` by editing the RAJA ``RAJA/include/RAJA/util/types.hpp`` header file.

 -------------
 Segments
 -------------

 A RAJA 'Segment' is a container of loop iterates that one wants to execute as a unit.
-RAJA provides a few important Segment types for contiguous index ranges, strided ranges, and arbitrary lists of indices.
+RAJA provides Segment types for contiguous index ranges, constant (non-unit) stride ranges, and arbitrary lists of indices.

 Stride-1 Segments
 ^^^^^^^^^^^^^^^^^^^

-A ``RAJA::TypedRangeSegment`` is the fundamental type for representing a stride-1 (i.e., contiguous) range of indices (figure below).
+A ``RAJA::TypedRangeSegment`` is the fundamental type for representing a stride-1 (i.e., contiguous) range of indices.

 .. figure:: ../figures/RangeSegment.png